Today’s classrooms. Tomorrow’s workforce.

 5 Reasons for Change

 Just like work spaces, research shows a good learning environment improves achievement.
 All students in the county deserve a building and resources to succeed economically.

 New schools are needed in some areas and that will allow us to remove portables in existing schools.

 Safety and security upgrades will be provided for every school.

 Some schools are very small or operating way below student capacity, wasting precious dollars to maintain the buildings.
 They need to be consolidated with other schools to increase resources for teaching and cut overhead.

 Our schools are the oldest in the state.
 They desperately need basic maintenance and upgrades, like air conditioners, roofing, flooring and window replacement.
-State funding cuts have caused a $1 billion maintenance backlog.

 Why Is It Needed?
 Old Schools, State Cuts, Economic Stimulus